Rallies, demonstrations and processions in malls

 The act also protects participants from liability for obstruction of a public place.

-The Public Land and Council Assets Local Law (PLACA) regulates activities in Council Malls and require Council consent for activities stated in Table 1 of Schedule 1 of the PLACA and prohibits activities stated in Table 2 of Schedule 1 of the PLACA.
+The PLACA regulates activities in Council Malls and requires Council consent for activities stated in Table 1 of Schedule 1 of the PLACA and prohibits activities stated in Table 2 of Schedule 1 of the PLACA.
 The PAA does not remove the requirement for this consent to be obtained.

 Assemblies of up to 15 people